Mortal/csaudk-submitj/tasks/lis/README.md

 If you are looking for a challenge, then you may try to come up with an O(N log N) solution for this problem!
-See also CLRS exercise 15.4-6.
+See also CLRS4 exercise 14.4-6.